fokhrun/survey-engine/README.md

 2. Geotagging the survey responses so that current responses can be mapped with the responses within the geolocation of the survey responders.
 3. Leaderboard for top survey creators and responders.
 4. Standalone survey analytics without participating.
+5. More elegant CLI
+6. Optional questions and multiple types of response options

 ## Data Model